Health Services in Northern Ireland

 You are entitled to free GP services;

 - If you are living in Northern Ireland

-- If you are living in the Republic of Ireland and working in Northern Ireland
+- If you are living in Ireland and working in Northern Ireland

-- If you are living in the Republic of Ireland and become ill on a temporary visit to Northern Ireland
+- If you are living in Ireland and become ill on a temporary visit to Northern Ireland

 Irish citizens do not need any specific documents but other EU/EEA nationals who are looking for work should have Form E301 with them.
 Other EU/EEA nationals who are visiting the North should have their European Health Insurance Card (Form E101)